johnmcmahon/bf-ui/UseCases/ShorelineDetection3.md

 # Shoreline Detection 3
-This is an extension of [Use Case 1](ShorelineDetection1.md) that introduces different concepts than [Use Case 1](ShorelineDetection2.md).
+This is an extension of [Use Case 1](ShorelineDetection1.md) that introduces different concepts than [Use Case 2](ShorelineDetection2.md).
+Use Cases 2 and 3 do not have to be developed sequentially.
-- This workflow introduces an image catalog that contains metadata about available images
-- The analyst provides nomination criteria and a service returns descriptions of images that match
-- Those image descriptors are evaluated for fitness based on metadata including cloud cover, date, etc.
+- In this workflow the analyst establishes a standing query to initiate shoreline detection whenever relevant images are added to the Image Archive.
+- The Image Archive sends an event to Piazza reporting the presence of a new image.
+- The Piazza Workflow Manager inspects the image metadata (calling the Evaluation Service), and if it is conformant, it initiates a detection operation and stores the results for future use.
-- The analyst chooses images and the process proceeds as before
+- The analyst receives feedback on the operation through a dashboard.

+## Data Models
+### Image Descriptors
+- JSON
+  - ID
+  - URI
+  - Name
+  - Description
+  - Thumbnail URI
+  - Beachfront Evaluation Score (if available)

+### Detected Shorelines
+GeoJSON Feature Collection
+- features
+  - geometry
+- properties
+  - GEOINT_ID (int or string)
+  - COLLECTION_PLATFORM (string)
+  - DATE_TIME (ISO-8601 string)
+  - RESOLUTION (float)
+  - CV_ALGORITHM_NAME (string)

 ## Concept of Operations
 ### High Level